d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   `annotation-function' or an `affixation-function', avoiding the Marginalia dependency this way.
 The `annotation-function' and `affixation-function' are documented in the [Elisp manual].
 If you use `consult--read', you can specify an `:annotate' keyword argument.

   There is an exception to our recommendation: If you want to implement annotations for an existing package `hypothetic.el', which does not have annotations and where annotations cannot be added, then the creation of a `marginalia-hypothetic.el' package is a good idea, since Marginalia provides the facilities to enhance existing commands from the outside.
-If you have questions feel free to ask on the Marginalia issue tracker.

   Commands that support minibuffer completion use a completion table of all the available candidates.
 Candidates are associated with a